 From here, the trail heads left, and it is all downhill to the waterfall overlook.

 It is pretty here as it parallels a small creek and provides excellent views through the trees.

-Eventually the trail cross a small bridge and about a tenth of a mile later you are at the overlook.
+Eventually, the trail crosses a small bridge, and about a tenth of a mile later, you are at the overlook.